seanbutler/Seeds/ThrowingThings/article.md

 Academic or scientific approaches to procedural generation of sand dunes often has the goal of generating natural shaped landscapes.

 Meteor Storm Escape acted as a MVP/prototype for a desert dune racing game.
+At every stage we compromised authenticity for a particular challenging and exhilarating player experience.

 ![](assets/MeteorStorm_Screengrab01_2012_04_10.png)

 # Tutorial

 As we've already seen that due to plate tectonics the thin parts of the earths crust where volcanos can form is often shaped as a long wiggly line.

-Manipulate Vectors to steer a random walk where we want it to go.
+Simulations of plate tectonics exist, I've yet to hear of a game which uses it to determine gameplay.
+If anyone knows a bit about it, get in-touch, perhaps we can work together?
+Its simple enough with a move, turn, loop to manipulate a sequence of vectors to steer a random walk in a particular direction.
+Parameterising the length of the vectors and the range and shape of random numbers for orientation, we can create a more or less linear (chaotic) path to represent the place where two parts of the world's crust are moving together or apart.

 # Results